OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python/docs/UserApi.md

 api_instance = petstore_api.UserApi()
 username = 'username_example' # str | The name that needs to be fetched.
 Use user1 for testing.

+# example passing only required values which don't have defaults set
 try:
     # Get user by user name
     api_response = api_instance.get_user_by_name(username)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling UserApi->get_user_by_name: %s\n" % e)

 ```

 ### Parameters